ajmal017/live_trading/README.md

 TBD

 ## Disclaimer/Warning
-live_trading does not give investmnet advice.
+live_trading does not give investment advice.
 For safety reasons due to the beta version, use paper trading.